launchcodedev/mapper/README.md

 This package will iterate through arrays, objects, etc. So doing an operation to all nested properties of an object is easy.

 Be warned: Object detection is `typeof val === 'object'`.
-Any Object match (Dates excluded) will iterate through the key/value pairs found (e.g. an XMLHttpRequest object) and modify the properties if it matches.
+Any Object match (those in `DataType` excluded) will iterate through the key/value pairs found (e.g. an XMLHttpRequest object) and modify the properties if it matches.
 This may produce undesirable results.

 ```typescript
 const mapping: Mapping = {